adriansanchez88/NodeJS-ToDoApp/README.md

 ![ToDo App Menu](todo-app-menu.png)

-- To create a new task just select the option 'Create Task', and a message will be prompted to *Enter Task title*:
+- To create a new task just select the option *Create Task*, and a message will be prompted to *Enter Task title*:

 ![Create Task](create-task.png)